 Configure the Controller VM for your vSphere with Tanzu environment.

 - Verify that your environment meets the system requirements for configuring the NSX Advanced Load Balancer.
-For more information, see System Requirements for Setting Up vSphere with Tanzu with vSphere Networking and NSX Advanced Load Balancer.
+See System Requirements for Setting Up vSphere with Tanzu with vSphere Networking and NSX Advanced Load Balancer.

-- Verify that you have deployed the Controller.
+- Deploy the Controller.
 See Deploy the Controller

 - Using a browser, navigate to the IP address that you specified when deploying the Controller.